apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 The S3Guard work, HADOOP-13345, adds a consistent view of the filesystem to all processes using the shared DynamoDB table as the authoritative store of metadata.
-Other implementations of the S3 protocol are fully consistent; the proposed algorithm is designed to work with such object stores without the need for any DynamoDB tables.
+Some S3-compatible object stores are fully consistent; the proposed algorithm is designed to work with such object stores without the need for any DynamoDB tables.